thatrandomfrenchdude/ARM64-compile-from-source-guide/README.md

 # ARM64 Python Package Compile from Source Guide
-*NOTE: This guide is a work in progress and has yet to be fully tested.
+*IMPORTANT NOTE: This guide is a work in progress and does not work.
 This note will be removed when complete*

 ## 1. Prerequisites & Environment Setup